Times and prices

 Parking

-We offer a small pay-and-display (coins only) car park located behind the station on Victoria Terrace (LL55 4TU).
+We offer a small pay-and-display car park located behind the station on Victoria Terrace (LL55 4TU).
+There are two payment machines within the car park that accept coins and you can also make a card payment via a QR code located at the payment machine itself.
 Please be aware that parking availability may be limited during peak times.
+There is additional car parking opposite the station if required.
 It is important to note that the car park across the road from the Station is not affiliated with or managed by Snowdon Mountain Railway.
 Additionally, there are plenty of paid parking options available in Llanberis that do not require advance booking.
 We advise all guests to arrive at least 45 minutes before departure to ensure an enjoyable experience.
-Due to high demand, our trains are often at full capacity, making it difficult to accommodate late arrivals on other trains.
+We are not able to accommodate latecomers as our trains are typically full.

 Ticket collection